Queen Emmas Bath Snorkeling

 Before snorkeling at Queen Emmas Bath, make sure to check the current surf report.
 The waters off Kauai are known for potentially strong currents, high surf and rogue waves.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 WIth the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.

-Overall, Queen Emmas Bath is the 9th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
+Overall, Queen Emmas Bath is the 10th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
 Several of the better snorkeling spots are nearby Queen Emmas Bath including Anini Beach, Princeville Hotel Beach, Hideaways Beach and Sea Lodge Beach.